kodekombat/tickerwatch/README.md

 # tickerwatch
-A simple symbol tracker for NASDAQ tickers
+A very simple symbol tracker for NASDAQ tickers